 - Number of international offices: 1

-- Can summers spend time in overseas office?
+- Can summers spend time in an overseas office?
 No

 Main areas of work

-Arizona State University; Brigham Young University; Notre Dame; University of Arizona; University of California; Irvine; UCLA; University of Colorado; University of Denver; University of Iowa; University of Kansas; University of San Diego; University of Nevada; Las Vegas; University of Southern California; University of Utah; Vanderbilt; Virginia; Pepperdine; Loyola Los Angeles; Washington University in St Louis
+Arizona State; Brigham Young; Notre Dame; University of Arizona; UC Irvine; UCLA; University of Colorado; University of Denver; Iowa; Kansas; University of San Diego; University of Nevada Las Vegas; USC; University of Utah; UC Berkeley; Vanderbilt; Virginia; Pepperdine; Loyola Los Angeles; Washington University (St. Louis); University of Michigan.

 Summer associate profile: